Skip to main content

 What is covered by legal aid

-• Asylum claims and some immigration cases
+• asylum claims and some immigration cases

-• Social services cases where children are involved
+• social services cases involving children

-• Representation at a mental health tribunal for people detained in hospital
+• representation at a mental health tribunal for people detained in hospital

-• Homelessness including asylum accommodation
+• homelessness, including asylum accommodation